livepeer/LIPs/LIPs/LIP-36.md

 This proposal outlines a more efficient earnings claiming algorithm that would reduce the gas costs and improve the user experience of earnings claiming.

-The proposed earnings claiming algorithm requires an active orchestrator to store its cumulative rewards and cumulative fees and to also store a cumulative reward factor and a cumulative fee factor for each round.
-When a delegator claims earnings from round A through round B, the cumulative reward factor and cumulative fee factor from round A and B for its orchestrator are used to calculate the delegator's share of rewards and fees from this period.
-When an orchestrator claims earnings from round A through round B, its cumulative rewards and cumulative fees from round A and B are added to its stake and fees as a delegator (calculated using the method for delegators mentioned previously).
+The proposed earnings claiming algorithm requires an active transcoder to store its cumulative rewards and cumulative fees and to also store a cumulative reward factor and a cumulative fee factor for each round.
+When a delegator claims earnings from round A through round B, the cumulative reward factor and cumulative fee factor from round A and B for its transcoder are used to calculate the delegator's share of rewards and fees from this period.
+When an transcoder claims earnings from round A through round B, its cumulative rewards and cumulative fees from round A and B are added to its stake and fees as a delegator (calculated using the method for delegators mentioned previously).
 In both cases, the earnings calculation only requires a constant number of contract storage reads which results in much lower gas costs and a better user experience via less required transactions for earnings claiming.

 ## Motivation

 The current earnings claiming algorithm results in the following:

 - Gas costs that grow linearly with the number of rounds since a delegator's `lastClaimRound`, the last round that the delegator claimed earnings for either manually via the `BondingManager.claimEarnings()` transaction or automatically when submitting a `BondingManager.bond()`, `BondingManager.unbond()`, `BondingManager.rebond()`, `BondingManager.rebondFromUnbonded()` or `BondingManager.withdrawFees()` transaction.
 - A requirement for delegators to submit multiple `BondingManager.claimEarnings()` transactions if the number of rounds since the delegator's `lastClaimRound` is large enough such that the gas cost for claiming earnings for all the rounds is too high for a single `BondingManager.claimEarnings()` transaction.
-This results in a poor user experience because a delegator might have to submit multiple transactions before they can perform an additional staking action (i.e. stake more tokens, delegate to a new orchestrator, etc.).
+This results in a poor user experience because a delegator might have to submit multiple transactions before they can perform an additional staking action (i.e. stake more tokens, delegate to a new transcoder, etc.).

 ## Specification